Great Lakes Academy Expansion

-The former church now serves as a flexible multipurpose space.
-Under the soaring vaulted ceiling, students exercise and compete in their new gymnasium, on a regulation-sized basketball court, volleyball court, and climbing wall.
-When the gym is not in use, a new stage and art room-turned-green room give scholars a facility to host theatrical, music, and dance performances.
-The north half of the building, separated by a rolling curtain, houses a cafeteria that will serve over 600 healthy breakfasts and lunches each day, prepared in the commercial kitchen.
+Under the soaring vaulted ceiling, students exercise and compete in their new gymnasium using the regulation-sized basketball court, volleyball court, and climbing wall.
+The north half of the building, separated by a rolling curtain, houses a cafeteria that serves over 600 healthy breakfasts and lunches each day, prepared in the commercial kitchen.

 General Contractor: Bulley & Andrews